opattison/oliverpattison.com/input/notes/2023-sound-seance.md

 ## {{ title }}

 This past week, I enjoyed working on close documentary photography of the Sound Séance performance with [Jasmine Dillavou](https://www.jasminedillavou.com) and [Drew Geiger](https://www.instagram.com/ejrmmusic/).
-This was a live interactive performance at the Kreuser Gallery, featuring hand-made instruments and improvised loops.
+The interactive performance was held at the Kreuser Gallery, featuring hand-made instruments and improvised loops.
 This is moving and boundary-pushing work that showcases [how exciting the arts communities are in Colorado Springs](/2023-art/).